cilium/cilium/Documentation/operations/upgrade.rst

   The existing Gateway API resources will continue to work as usual, however, it is better to migrate your resources from v1beta1 to v1 for GatewayClass, Gateway and HTTPRoute resources.
+* Cilium Operator config flag ``ingress-lb-annotation-prefixes`` is now parsed as comma-separated list of prefixes (no longer space-separated).
+* Cilium Operator config flag ``loadbalancer-l7-ports`` is now parsed as comma-separated list of ports (no longer space-separated).

 .. _upgrade_cilium_cli_helm_mode: